ferrous-systems/wasm-training-2022/book/src/on-the-server/usecases.md

 "Serverless" can describe a wide variety of concepts.
-In recent times it became known as a cloud computing execution model, where cloud providers allocate machine resources on demand, mananging it for their users and executing the user's application code on request.
+In recent times it became known as a cloud computing execution model, where cloud providers allocate machine resources on demand, managing it for their users and executing the user's application code on request.

 Most commonly this is offered as a Function as a Service (FaaS) platform,